Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 :Domain names where OwnCloud or NextCloud instances will be served.
 We start with no entries here; later, when we add the RDS instance as OAuth2 client for nextcloud, we will add one entry; we might have more than one entries here.
 Each entry will need a `name` that coincides with the domain name in the cloudIds provided by that EFSS, an address where it can be found, and OAuth2 client ID and secret for the RDS instance, we will create these later when we deploy and configure the EFSS.

 `layer1-port-zenodo.environment`
-:To publish to Zenodo, we need to register our RDS instance as an OAuth2 client for zenodo, and set here the clinet ID and secret.
+:To publish to Zenodo, we need to register our RDS instance as an OAuth2 client for zenodo, and set here the client ID and secret.

 `layer1-port-openscienceframework.environment`
 :To publish to OFS, we need to register our RDS instance as an OAuth2 client for OFS, and set here the client ID and secret.